 Even worse, we now know that the SWP leadership of the STWC took the decision not to mobilise our forces on the most important date — the parliamentary vote on whether to go to war.
 This happened on 18th March 2003, only weeks after the biggest protest in British history and on the day when there was a real chance we could have stopped the war.
 Labour MPs had promised to vote against the war but, without a massive protest outside, they were easily whipped into toeing the Blairite line.
 Let's ask again: who gained?

 What a waste.
 What a monumental dereliction of socialist duty.
 If only they'd put more energy into achieving our goal instead of acquiring personal power, status and all the capitalist baubles we're supposed to reject, we might not have stopped the war but we'd have made it a harder ride for pro-war forces and come out of this with a strengthened left.

-Love-bombing SWP stylee
+Caveat comrade: love-bombing SWP stylee

 More iron pyrites than gold, I'm afraid.

 How many SWP staff are employed at below Living Wage rates and with no workplace trade union representation?

 When you join a left group, you are having to trust complete strangers who are saying the right things, but of whose behaviour you have no experience.
 This is where Paul Foot came in.
 With this icon in its leading ranks, what could possibly go wrong?
 I signed up.

 The ensuing episodes providing a stark warning were glossed over by one genuinely charming and idealistic full-timer as local abberations in a dysfunctional branch.
 She implored me to have my "eyes on the bigger picture" and the "bigger prize" which, as any socialist knows, is the revolutionary transformation of society into something much better.